alt236/Floating-Info---Android/Readme.md

 Floating Info
 =========

-Fun fact: Since Android Nougat apps cannot get the PID of other apps.
-This makes displaying the Memory info for apps other than Floating Info itself impossible.
-All other functionality will still work.

 Floating Info is an Android application that displays the following in a system overlay window:

 * The application name, package name and process id of the application which is currently in the device's foreground